rails/rails/guides/source/active_job_basics.md

 database-backed queuing system for Active Job, allowing you to queue large amounts of data without requiring additional dependencies such as Redis.

-Besides regular job enqueuing and processing, Solid Queue supports delayed jobs, concurrency controls, pausing queues, numeric priorities per job, and priorities by queue order.
+Besides regular job enqueuing and processing, Solid Queue supports delayed jobs, concurrency controls, numeric priorities per job, priorities by queue order and more.

-### Setup
+### Set Up

+#### Production

 Solid Queue is already configured for the production environment.
 If you open `config/environments/production.rb`, you will see the following: